Hensplaining Chicken Idioms

 © 2014-2022 Judy Wright.
 All rights reserved.
 Photos, videos, and text may not be reproduced without the written consent of Judy Wright.

-• you hate having to use Mosquito Joe to manage these pests because you suspect there is collateral damage to beneficial insects, but you hate mosquitoes more
+• You hate using Mosquito Joe-type fogger sprays to manage these pests because you suspect there is collateral damage to beneficial insects, but you hate mosquitoes more.

-• you hate to wear bug spray and socks, a long-sleeve shirt, and pants in the middle of summer whenever you weed your garden
+• You hate to wear bug spray and socks, a long-sleeve shirt, and pants in the middle of a hot summer day when you weed your garden.

-a 5-gallon bucket, a planter, or any container with a wide top
+-Use a 3-5-gallon bucket, planter, or any container with a wide top

 Instructions: